clux/facemaulers/npcs/arklem.md

 Prismatic Wall over PWK.
 Circle of Death 6th level.
 Maximize cantrip damage.

+## Phylactery
+Situated within an Astral Dreadnaught.
+Halas?
+Mummies roam the tomb.
+Mummy lord and Iron Golems in final room.
+If inner doors is breached, one of many permanent alarms are triggered.
+Then they get to fight both Arklem and a mummy lord.
+Revamped tomb of horrors?
+That one young youtuber had a revamp idea of it.

 ## Alliances
 Lich in bed with Valindra Shadowmantle.
 Husband of the former Valindra Shadowmantle.
 Went to Thay with several items, to reunite with Valindra.
 He has a deal with Irae.
 He'll get Neverwinter?
 They share phylactery?